Trust a Knowledgeable North Carolina Wrongful Death Lawyer

 Why Choose Irons and Irons, P.A. for Your Wrongful Death Case

-When you need a wrongful death lawyer in Greenville, NC., we have a track record of excellence and are dedicated to our clients.
+When you need a wrongful death lawyer in North Carolina, we have a track record of excellence and are dedicated to our clients.
 Attorney Harry H. Albritton has a reputation for excellence and a track record for success, including:

 - $225,000 to a client who was pregnant who presented to the hospital with elevated blood pressure and preeclampsia eventually resulting in death